 The End of the Truce

-“If initiating a truce in the middle of war-torn France seemed impossible, then ending it was to prove even harder.
+“If initiating a Christmas Truce in the middle of war-torn France seemed impossible, then ending it was to prove even harder.
 Soldiers seemed reluctant to begin shooting at the very people they had been sharing jokes with just a few hours earlier.

 “Company-Sergeant Major Frank Naden of the 6th Cheshire Territorials: “Next day we got an order that all communication and friendly intercourse with the enemey must cease but we did not fire at all that day, and the Germans did not fire at us.”
 (Evening Mail (Newcastle) January 31, 1914)” (source)